tsvl/WT-Keybinds/Readme.md

-WIP maybe I'll write something here later originally based on https://github.com/ShartygeeAnon/WarThunderControlSchemes, but probably 70%+ remapped by now
+WIP maybe I'll write something here later

+originally based on https://github.com/ShartygeeAnon/WarThunderControlSchemes, but most of it has been remapped at this point